nathancarter/group-explorer/help-src/rf-um-sheetwindow.md

    included because they serve no purpose in sheets, because it is not yet supported to connect them to any other items.
- * The right drop-down list presents all groups in the *Group Explorer* library, in alphabetical order.
+ * The right drop-down list presents all groups in the *Group Explorer* library, ordered by their number of elements.
 Choose which group you would like to visualize.

 After making these choices and clicking the "Add this visualizer:" button,